Prime orbit theorems for expanding Thurston maps: Genericity of strong non-integrability condition: Abstract

 \section{Abstract}

-An analog of the prime number theorem for a class of branched covering maps on the $2$-sphere $S^2$ called expanding Thurston maps, which are topological models of some non-uniformly expanding rational maps without any smoothness or holomorphicity assumption, is obtained in the second paper \cite{LZ23b} of this series.
-More precisely, the number of primitive periodic orbits, ordered by a weight on each point induced by a non-constant (eventually) positive real-valued H\"{o}lder continuous function on $S^2$ satisfying the $\alpha$-strong non-integrability condition, is asymptotically the same as the well-known logarithmic integral, with an exponential error term.
+In the second paper \cite{LZ24b} of this series, we obtained an analog of the prime number theorem for a class of branched covering maps on the $2$-sphere $S^2$ called expanding Thurston maps, which are topological models of some non-uniformly expanding rational maps without any smoothness or holomorphicity assumption.
+More precisely, the number of primitive periodic orbits, ordered by a weight on each point induced by a non-constant (eventually) positive real-valued H\"{o}lder continuous function on $S^2$ satisfying the $\alpha$-strong non-integrability condition, is asymptotically the same as the well-known logarithmic integral, with an exponential error bound.
 In this third and last paper of the series, we show that the $\alpha$-strong non-integrability condition is generic in the class of $\alpha$-H\"{o}lder continuous functions.